apache/incubator-heron/docs/operators/configuration/instance.md

 # Heron Instance Configuration

-You can configure all of the [Heron Instances](../../../concepts/architecture.html#heron-instance) (HIs) in a topology using the parameters below.
+You can configure the behavior of the [Heron Instances](../../../concepts/architecture.html#heron-instance) (HIs) in a topology using the parameters below.